GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 from the coast.
-This is because the linear shallow water equations assume that the wave height is much smaller than the water depth, which is increasingly violated in shallow waters, and furthermore our 1 arcmin grid is insufficient to represent the details of coastal topography which are affect the tsunami closer to shore.
+This is because the linear shallow water equations assume that the wave height is much smaller than the water depth, which is increasingly violated in shallow waters, and furthermore our 1 arcmin grid is insufficient to represent the details of coastal topography which substantially affect the tsunami closer to shore.

 To obtain a time-series, you have to know the hazard point `gaugeID`.
 This can